 Although Weimar Germany had strict gun regulations, military firearms still managed to make it onto the streets, and some are on display in the new exhibition, foreshadowing the violent political assassinations of the republic’s later years.
 Photographs of men and women begging for food during periods of hyperinflation further offer a glimpse at what was to come.
 So, too, does the statement made of clips from the anti-war masterpiece All Quiet on the Western Front featured alongside footage of the widespread right-wing protests that followed the movie’s release.
-(Writing for Smithsonian.com, Patrick Sauer explains that its "utter lack of pro-German propaganda and honest, downbeat look at war made the book a Nazi target."
-In December 1930, he writes, “a cadre of 150 Nazi Brownshirts, nearly all too young to have fought in World War I, were led into the theater by propagandist Joseph Goebbels.
-Spewing anti-Semitic invective at the screen, they repeatedly shouted 'Judenfilm!' as they tossed stink bombs from the balcony, threw sneezing powder in the air, and released white mice into the theater.”)
+Writing for Smithsonian magazine in 2015, Patrick Sauer explained that its “utter lack of pro-German propaganda and honest, downbeat look at war made the book a Nazi target.”
+In December 1930, he wrote, “a cadre of 150 Nazi Brownshirts, nearly all too young to have fought in World War I, were led into the theater by propagandist Joseph Goebbels.
+Spewing anti-Semitic invective at the screen, they repeatedly shouted ‘Judenfilm!’ as they tossed stink bombs from the balcony, threw sneezing powder in the air, and released white mice into the theater.”